quickandeasyapplications-sudo/vintage-rolodex-demo/README.md

 ## Contact

-For any questions or feedback, please contact Manus AI.
+For any questions or feedback, please contact Quick and Easy Tech Team.